Conducting and Wind Music Symposium

 How to Apply

 Due to the tremendous interest in this workshop, early submission (by February 1) is strongly recommended.
 Applicants will be screened as soon as materials are received and notified of admission via email.
-Participant registration is limited to 34 individuals.
+Enrollment is capped to allow maximum podium and instructional time for each participant.
 Registration with full payment is required to reserve your participation and will be accepted until the symposium is filled.
-Payments must be received no later than June 1, 2024.
+Payments must be received no later than June 1, 2025.

 NOTE: No paper applications will be accepted.
 Do not mail recordings to the Bienen School of Music or to faculty, as these will not be reviewed or returned.